The additivity of the $\rho$-invariant and periodicity in topological surgery: Siebenmann periodicity

 To this end modify the map $\chi$ by a small homotopy so that when restricted to the collar of each manifold with boundary $(N(\sigma),\del N(\sigma))$ it is the product map with the identity in the collar direction.
 Hence we have

-Now simply perform the steps (1) to (6) of the construction of $\varphi$ from $\chi$ to construct $\varphi (\sigma)$ from $\chi (\sigma)$.
-For this to be possible one should proceed inductively, starting with simplices $\sigma$ of the top-dimension, since then $N(\sigma)$ has the smallest dimension $0$.
+To achieve this we follow steps (1)-(6) above but in the relative setting.
+Note that this requires Proposition \ref{prop:constructing-neighborhoods-relative} instead of Proposition \ref{prop:constructing-neighborhoods} in step (2).
+We will proceed inductively starting with simplices $\sigma$ of the top dimension, since then $N(\sigma)$ has dimension $0$.
 Over such $N(\sigma)$ the steps (1) to (6) are trivial.
-To make the inductive step, follow steps (1) to (6), but in the relative setting.
-Here, Proposition \ref{prop:constructing-neighborhoods-relative} should be used in step (2) instead of Proposition \ref{prop:constructing-neighborhoods}.
-Note that as $k = 4$ the dimension restrictions of the proposition are fulfilled, since the dimension of $N(\sigma)$ is $\geq 1$.
+To make the inductive step note that as $k = 4$ the dimension restrictions Proposition \ref{prop:constructing-neighborhoods-relative} are fulfilled, since by the inductive assumption the dimension of $N(\sigma)$ is $\geq 1$.
 The steps (3) to (6) have straightforward generalizations to the relative case.

 The manifold $\bar N$ is the union of all the manifolds $\widehat N(\sigma)$ just constructed and the projection map $\bar p \co \bar N \ra N$ is the union of the corresponding projections maps $\bar p(\sigma)$.
 Similarly the homotopy equivalence $\varphi$ is the union of all the homotopy equivalences $\varphi(\sigma)$.